David Stybr: Engineer and Composer

 Lecture: An Engineer's Approach to Music Appreciation: Edited Transcript

-1. Scales and Modes:
+1. Scales and Modes

-The diatonic scale has existed in Western music for more than 2½ millennia, so there must be a good reason for it.
-It's all a matter of physics, mathematics and esthetics.
 The ancient Greek mathematician Pythagoras, best known for his Pythagorean theorem of right triangles, first defined the diatonic scale.
-He defined a few basic intervals, which then established all the other tones of the scale.
-Keyboard instruments were far in the future, but the piano is an excellent way to illustrate these intervals.
-The most fundamental interval is the octave, or 2 notes related in frequency by the ratio 2:1.
-The ratio of the perfect 5th (or G and C) is exactly 3:2, or 1-1/2.
-The perfect 4th (or F and C) was defined as 4:3, or 1-1/3.
-Several centuries later, Ptolemy redefined the perfect 3rd (or E and C) as exactly 5:4, or 1-1/4.
-These intervals are extremely important, due to the simple-fraction nature of their frequency ratios.
+He defined a few basic intervals which then established all the other tones of the scale.
+Keyboard instruments were far in the future, but the piano helps to illustrate these intervals.
+The most fundamental interval is the octave, or 2 notes related in frequency by the ratio 2 : 1.
+The ratio of the perfect fifth (or G and C) is exactly 3 : 2, or 1-1/2 : 1.
+The perfect fourth (or F and C) was defined as 4 : 3, or 1-1/3 : 1.
+Several centuries later, Ptolemy redefined the perfect third (or E and C) as exactly 5 : 4, or 1-1/4 : 1.
+These intervals are extremely important, due to the simple-fraction nature of the ratios of their frequencies.

 Table: The Physics of the Scale